Medicine Buddha Today

 While any contact with Menla can help, real health is knowing in our heart that we each are Menla.
 One step at a time, we can all do this.
 Practice makes our inborn, natural healing path shine.

 Resources on this site:

-- To get right to the point, listen to The Heart of Healing audio program, available at CDbaby and download the liner notes that include a pdf of the practice liturgy and a brief explanation of the theory and practice of Menla.
+- To get right to the point, listen to The Heart of Healing audio program, available at CDbaby and download the liner notes, available on The Heart of Healing Audio Program page of this website, that include a pdf of the practice liturgy and a brief explanation of the theory and practice of Menla.
 Please note that it is best to hear a spoken version of this practice prior to reading or actually doing it—thus this recording.

-- For a process overview, please see the Get Help Now stream
+- For a process overview, please see the A Path to Healing stream under the Get Help Now menu.

 - While not needed in order to do this practice, if you are curious for more on the Buddhist path that supports this practice, see The Heart Sutra, the Jewel Ornament of Liberation and Sitting Meditation as on the audio program.